 - a.
 The Selection Committee will include the following: - i.
 Social Issues Commissioner (External) - ii.
 Black Initiatives Coordinator - iii.
 A representative from the Committee towards Racial, Ethnic, and Cultural Inclusion ("REC") - iv.
 A representative from Queen's Black Clubs Caucus - v.
-Three (3) voting members of Assembly. - b.
+Three (3) voting members of Assembly who are appointed to the Equity Advisory Committee of Assembly - b.
 In the event of a vacancy or conflicts of interest, substitutions for AMS employees will occur by the order outlined below: - i.
 Social Issues Commissioner (Internal) - ii.
 Another supervisor in the Social Issues Commission. - iii.
 Another AMS Commissioner - c.
 The Selection Committee may also include representatives from the following, if shown interest: - i.
 Yellow House Student Centre for Equity and Inclusion - d.
 At least one (1) member of the Committee must identify as Black. - e.
 At least two (2) members of the Committee must identify as people of colour.